 Why was I surprised?

 In my experience, primary and secondary educators do not use LinkedIn in the same way that they use Facebook and Twitter.
 I’ve read a number of blogs by educators who clearly don’t like LinkedIn.
-Many of those who blog about LinkedIn feel that being a teacher does not afford them any respect in the LinkedIn culture.
+They feel that being a teacher doesn’t afford them any respect in the LinkedIn culture.
 Some of the educators I have spoken to about being on LinkedIn feel the same.
 I completely disagree.

 Teachers Are Professionals